agathoklisx/libx/src/libxwm/README.md

 It can also associate a client with a desktop, by using the class name.

 But the function names and the methods of the structure, describe the usage.
-Also the code at the wm.c unit is self explainable.
+Also the code at the xwm.c unit is self explainable.
 Start from the main function and walk to the top.

 Thanks: